 C: on a Windows server as an example:

 But this is only a rough overview.
-A more detailed table of all of the performance metrics for a service can be found by clicking on the service in its detailed view in the Service Metrics line:
+A more detailed table of all the metrics for a service can be found by clicking on the service in its detailed view in the Service Metrics line:

 Here are a few tips for what you can do with these graphs:

-Point the mouse cursor into the graph and a 'tooltip' will show the precise readings for the current time.
+Point the mouse cursor into the graph and a tooltip will show the precise readings for the current time.